nicokleing/Curtin_Student/README.md

 ### Interactive Mode Options

-When using `-i` flag, the system prompts for:
+When using `-i` flag, the system asks for:

 1. **Park Dimensions**
    - Width (10-200 units)